AbisoyeAkinloye/ROS-100-Days-Coding-Challenge/Week 1/doc/inheritance.md

 If the compiler supplies the no-arg constructor in a derived class, a non-private no-arg constructor must exist in the base class.
 If it doesn’t, the code will not compile.

 ## Custom constructor with Inheritance

+It is needed to forward parameter from base class to derived class.
+Hence, the base contructor will be called in the initializer list of the derived constructor.